The Parasite Awards

 We encourage readers to broadly share this call, and we strongly encourage members of groups that are underrepresented in scientific communities to apply for this award.

-Applications for the 2024 Research Parasite Awards must be received by November 17, 2023 at 5PM HST (Hawaii Standard Time) at parasite.award@gmail.com.
+Applications for the 2025 Research Parasite Awards must be received by August 23, 2024 at 5PM HST (Hawaii Standard Time) at parasite.award@gmail.com.
 The award will be presented via a video livestream.
-We plan for this to occur during the first week of January as part of the Pacific Symposium on Biocomputing.
+We plan for this to occur during the first week of January as part of the 30th Annual Pacific Symposium on Biocomputing.
 An application requires:

 • An application letter describing how each selected paper meets the criteria for the award.